zijun-zhao/deeplearning.ai/COMS4111/Lecture8_ModuleII.md

 5. In database design, if it is possible, you do not want more than two paths between two entities.
 Otherwise you need to think about updating.

 6. Normally, people will have multiple phone number.
 Also, phone number can be compound.
 The phone number's country code may related to the country code.
-There fore we prefer the right choice.
+Therefore we prefer the choice on the right.

 ![GitHub Logo](https://github.com/zijun-zhao/fishLearning/blob/master/COMS4111/imgs/phonenumber.jpg)